SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/usability.md

 Keep drop down menus when the interface would be cluttered and especially if the information in the drop-down menu is optional and part of a long list of fields that need to be grouped on the same screen.

-An example of a drop-down menu that’s acceptable is for name.suffix.
+An example of a drop-down menu that’s acceptable is for the suffix of a name, like Jr. or III.
 This isn’t interacted with often and is an optional field.
 Using radio buttons could be visually busy with minor benefits.

 ### Buttons vs Next

-We have chosen to use one-click buttons for yes/no when it’s appropriate to ask only one question on a screen rather than yes/no/radio with a “next” button.
+We have chosen to use one-click buttons (`yesno`) for questions that can only be answered with "yes" or "no" when it’s appropriate to ask only one question on a screen rather than radio buttons (`datatype: yesnoradio`) that are combined with a “next” button.
 Although this is inconsistent, it is easier to interact with on a mobile phone.
 Worth revisiting with user testing.

 ### Collecting items in a list

 #### Guiding Principles